Nathanjms/nathanjms-api/README.md

 *Coming Soon*
 ### Features include:

-A logged in user can access the Movies api, where they can:
+A logged in user can access the Movies api, which can:
+- Retrieve list of movies belonging to the user's group
-- Add movies to watch
+- Add movies to the user's group's watch list
-- Mark movies as watched
+- Mark movies as 'seen'
 - See list of movies on watchlist and movies that have been watched
 - ~~See top IMDB Movies~~ (Removed for now)
-- Random movie selector (Now implemented!)
+- Coming Soon: Add Ratings to watcvhed movies!

-Backend will be hosted on Heroku once set up.
+Backend will be hosted on Heroku once set up with the front end, and will replace the current node.js setup.